roshanthamalaka/assignment_pyapp_ac/Readme.md

 For the purpose of count the request to specific URL implemented count metric

-To use this need to install prometheus-client libary and import several components in that libarary
+To use this need to install prometheus-client libary and import several components in that library

 This also added to requirements.txt file